vmware-tanzu/asset-relocation-tool-for-kubernetes/README.md

 ### Rules

-Relok8s allows for two rules to be specified on the command line:
+The Asset Relocation Tool for Kubernetes allows for two rules to be specified on the command line:

 #### Registry
 ```bash